YutaItoh/3D-Eye-Tracker/README.md

 ## Prerequisite

 Currently, the software is compatible with Visual Studio 2015.
-We tested compilation on a 64bit Windows 10 machine only.
+The test was only done on a 64bit Windows 10 machine only.

 Most of external libraries (for vc14, x64) are bundled in `./external`, yet you still need to install the following two libraries: